Pool of Siloam and Lyrebird Dell Circuit Walk

 Lyrebird Dell walking track

-Lyrebird Dell refers to a valley-like area with a large sandstone cave and a small waterfall with a pool.
-The cave is of Aboriginal significance, and is now home to a couple of picnic tables.
+Lyrebird Dell is a valley-like area with a large sandstone cave and a small waterfall with a pool.
+The cave is of Aboriginal significance and now has a couple of picnic tables inside.

-This waterfall is smaller than the Pool of Siloam waterfall, but it is still a pretty sight.
-If there is enough water in the pool, feel free to go in and get your feet wet.
+The waterfall here is smaller than the one at the Pool of Siloam, but it’s still a nice spot.
+If there’s enough water in the pool, feel free to dip your feet in.

 Lyrebird Dell